 Community hubs provide fresh produce to support Luton’s residents and address issues of food poverty across the town.
-We will also be promoting the benefits of a fresh diet and good nutrition to support both physical and emotional well-being.
+We’re also promoting the benefits of a fresh diet and good nutrition to support both physical and emotional well-being.

 What are community food growing hubs?